soheil-mp/Cancer-recognition-chest-X-Ray/README.md

 # Chest-X-Ray
-Classifying the chest x-ray with Keras into 14 illness of:
+Classifying and localizing x-ray images into 5 category of
-- Hernia
-- Pneumonia
-- Fibrosis
-- Edema
-- Emphysema
-- Cardiomegaly
-- Pleural_Thickening
-- Consolidation
-- Pneumothorax
-- Mass
+- Normal
-- Nodule
+- Infiltration
 - Atelectasis
 - Effusion
-- Infiltration
+- Pneumothorax

 # End result:

 <img src="./assets/result.png" aligh="right">

-The accuracy of model is 94%.

 # Usage
-Run "Prediction and Localization.py" and enter the location of your xray image for getting the predictions.
+Run "prediction_and_localization.py" and enter the location of your xray image for getting the predictions.